PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 | `\\`     | \\     |                         | `\]`     | \]     |                         | `\#`     | \#     |                         | `\\`     | \\     |                         | `\:`     | \:     |
 | ` \` `   | \`     |                         | `\(`     | \(     |                         | `\+`     | \+     |                         | `\"`     | \"     |                         | <code>\\&#124;</code>     | &#124;     |

-**Note:** Some characters only have special meaning in certain situations, such as the parenthesis, brackets, etc. The occurrence of such a character in any other situation does not require escaping.
+**Note**: Some characters only have special meaning in certain situations, such as the parenthesis, brackets, etc. The occurrence of such a character in any other situation does not require escaping.

 ### Typographical enhancements